IBM/prompt-declaration-language/README.md

 ### Variable Definition & Template Usage

-In this example we use external content imput.yaml and watonsx as a LLM provider.
+In this example we use external content _data.yaml_ and watsonx as an LLM provider.

 ```yaml
 description: Template with variables